danielcodes/today-i-learned/april/README.md

 ### Week 1, 04/04/2016

+#### Golang

+Finally downloaded Go (1.6), and went through this tutorial https://golang.org/doc/code.html to set up my GOPATH and get a feel for project structure.

 #### Flask-SQLAlchemy

 I had been meaning to finish my little CRUD flask app for a while now, and am always forgetting these procedural steps to create objects.